Is your Organization Interested in Hosting an IAPP KnowledgeNet Chapter Meeting?

 - Participants’ data cannot be kept by the host.

 - All meetings are to be held in person at a host venue.
 If live-streaming is available, it must not be recorded and adhere to IAPP Virtual meeting guidelines.

 - Host company may participate on the panel.
 However panel diversity is desired.

 - Chapter Chairs must be involved in the organization and logistics of the meeting, including choosing a date.
 Host should coordinate all matters through the Chapter Chairs.

 Venue and Logistics

-- Provide directions and parking or public transit information, if applicable.
+- Provide directions, security procedures, and parking or public transit information, if applicable.

 - For early morning meetings try to have building and conference areas open and ready for attendees arriving a few minutes early.